avosa/countriex/README.md

 ## Credits

-This library uses data from the [restcountries](https://restcountries.com/) API.
+This library uses data from the [restcountries](https://restcountries.com/) API and is inspired by Ruby's [countriex](https://github.com/navinpeiris/countriex).